nuts-foundation/nuts-specification/examples/nuts-did.md

   //   If present and lists another DID, that subject can also control the DID
   //   If present but the DID subject itself is not listed, the DID subject DOES NOT have control over this document.
   "controller": [
-    // This organisation controls its own document "did:nuts:04cf1e20-378a-4e38-ab1b-401a5018c9ff",
+    // First controller equals this document's DID, meaning it controls its own document "did:nuts:04cf1e20-378a-4e38-ab1b-401a5018c9ff",
     // This entity is allowed to make changes to this document as well
     // example usages are:
     // - a trusted third party (e.g. nuts foundation or a vendor).
-    // - another document for the same legal organisation (when care organizations merge).
+    // - another document for the same legal care organization (when organizations merge).
-    // - parent document of this organisation document which holds all key material (allows nesting for larger or complex organizations).
+    // - parent document of this document which holds all key material (allows nesting for larger or complex organizations).
     "did:nuts:f03a00f1-9615-4060-bd00-bd282e150c46"
   ],
-  // All cryptographic methods associated with this DID
+  // `verificationMethod` contains all cryptographic keys associated with this DID.
+They are referenced by the
-  // SHOULD these keys always be referenced in one of the verification relationships?
-  "verificationMethod": [
+  // verification relationships (e.g. `authentication` or `assertionMethod`) "verificationMethod": [
-    // Key used by the care organization to control this document (e.g. alter services) {
+    {
       "id": "did:nuts:04cf1e20-378a-4e38-ab1b-401a5018c9ff#key-1",
       "type": "RsaVerificationKey2018",